nbroad1881/senti-news/senti-news/README.md

 Though not implemented here yet, BERT is the first prominent archtecture using a transformer architecture.
 Transformers enable text understanding of an entire sentence at once, rather than the sequential nature of RNNs and LSTMs.
 In that sense, they are considered bi-directional (the B in BERT), and the transformer is trained by guessing the missing word in a sentence, that is, looking one direction from the word and also a second, opposite direction.

 ## Scraping Tools
 The scraping tools are essentially wrappers for the APIs of CNN, The New York Times, and Fox News.
 There is additional support for `NewsAPI`  to get even more headlines from other sources, but to constrain the problem initially, just those main three are used.
 NewsAPI does make it convenient to get recent headlines, but the free account can only search 30 days in the past.
 Searching beyond that requires the other APIs.

-The scrapers are implemented in `Scrapy`, but that is only necessary for scraping the text body from the article.
-If just the headlines are desired, `requests` would be sufficient.

 ## Usage
 This package makes use of multiple environment variables to connect to the database.
 Here are the fields that need to be filled in: